 Skip to content

-Agency craft8 min read
+Google Ads3 min read

 Why most Google Ads audits miss the real issue.

-After 200+ audits, the same three structural problems appear in most accounts — and almost no one is checking for them.
+After 200+ audits, the same three structural problems appear in most accounts, and almost no one is checking for them.

 We have run more than two hundred Google Ads audits in the last few years.
-Every one is different — different vertical, different scale, different team behind it.
+Every one is different: different vertical, different scale, different team behind it.
 But after the hundredth or so, patterns become impossible to ignore.
 The interesting problems in most accounts are never the things people think they need an audit for.

 When prospects book audits with us, they almost always frame the question as a tactical one.
 "Our CPCs are creeping up."
 "Our ROAS is plateaued."
 "Our PMax is underperforming."
 These framings are reasonable but rarely correct.
 The real issue is almost always upstream of where they are looking.